Share this article

 - Relationship Managers (CSMs/AEs for Retention): In larger organizations, these are the people who ensure annual renewals, identify upsell opportunities, and maintain the client relationship after the deal is signed.
 They are the reason a one-time buyer becomes a lifelong advocate.
 Without them, you have a leaky bucket.

-For early-stage founders, you are often all three of these people at once.
-That is okay.
-But understanding the separation helps you know when to hire for each role as you scale.
-Hiring a closer before you have a reliable flow of qualified leads is like casting a lead actor before you have a script.
+For early-stage founders, you are often all three of these people at once (no wonder why early founders could grow some form of ADHD).
+But understanding the separation helps you decide which role you need to play with which client.
+Also, you know when to hire for each role as you scale.

 Connecting the Dots: From ICP to Revenue Engine